SNAP payment error rates by state

 What is the national average SNAP error rate?+

-The One Big Beautiful Bill Act (OBBBA), signed into law in July 2025, establishes a tiered cost-sharing framework for states based on their SNAP payment error rates, taking effect in FY 2028.
+H.R.
+1, signed into law in July 2025, establishes a tiered cost-sharing framework for states based on their SNAP payment error rates, taking effect in FY 2028.
 States with error rates below 6% owe no cost share.
 States at 6–8% share 5% of benefit costs, those at 8–10% share 10%, and states at or above 10% share 15% of their total benefit allotments.
-These provisions are designed to incentivize states to invest in error reduction technology and process improvements.
+These provisions are designed to incentivize states to invest in payment accuracy and process improvements.

 How are SNAP error rates calculated?+